ycpcs/cs320-spring2017/syllabus.md

 ### Course website

-Please check the course web page, <http://ycpcs.github.io/cs320-spring2016/>, regularly for important announcements.
+Please check the course web page, <http://ycpcs.github.io/cs320-spring2017/>, regularly for important announcements.

 ### Attendance

 Class time will be devoted to activities, project work, demos, and status reports.
 As such, it is essential that you attend class.

-If you have more than two unexcused absences, then your course grade will be reduced by a number of points equal to
+If you have more than two unexcused absences, then your course grade could be reduced by as much as the number of points equal to

 > 2<sup>(<i>absences</i> - 2)</sup>

-For example, if you have 5 unexcused absences, then your course grade will be reduced by 2<sup>(5-2)</sup> = 8 points.
+For example, if you have 5 unexcused absences, then your course grade could be reduced by as much as 2<sup>(5-2)</sup> = 8 points.

+At a minimum, you attendance grade will be reduced by 1 percentage point for every unexcused absence over 2.

 ### Reading Assignments